Price Transparency

 Grant of Probate Application

-We offer a fixed fee to apply on your behalf for a Grant of Probate.
+We offer a fixed fee to apply on behalf for a Grant of Probate or Letters of Adminastriotn if there is no will.
 This quote includes all necessary work done for the purposes of that application.

 There will also be some expenses you will need to pay in addition to these fees.
 These are called disbursements and include: